Wotcnt/Polyrifringence-Engine/README.md

 * **NVLink** keeps inter-GPU phase < **0.2 mrad** up to 8 GPUs.
 * **Observer-locked** mode shortens recovery to **≤3 iterations** under entropy.

----

-> Beyond the divide, the system shows you its laws.
-> Hold it there just long enough to learn, not to break.

 </details>

 ---